 Caring for Back Pain at Home

-At Life Health Medical Center, we have helped many people over the past decade to find relief from upper and lower back pains, both chronic and acute.
+At Life Health Medical Center, we have helped many people over the past decade to find back pain relief from upper and lower back pains, both chronic and acute.
 Our physical therapists are skilled in creating customized functional rehabilitation programs that are designed with each patient’s specific needs in mind, to put their bodies back into proper alignment, just the way nature intended for it to be.
 If you would like more information about getting back pain relief, please contact Life Health Medical Center today.
-We’ve been providing caring and offering relief to the residents of the Salt Lake Valley for over 10 years, and we’re here to help you out.
+We’ve been providing caring and offering back pain relief to the residents of the Salt Lake Valley for over 10 years, and we’re here to help you out.

 Preventing Further Back Pain

 Whether or not you have received treatment for your back pain yet or not, there are some preventive measures you can take to avoid pain in the future.
 One measure is avoiding straining your back, and lifting heavy objects with only your back.
 This can result in all kinds of muscle, disc, and skeletal issues in your back and leave you with life-long issues.
-Being sure to siting and standing up straight, and maintaining good posture will also help your back to remain strong and keep pain free.
+Being sure to siting and standing up straight, and maintaining good posture will also help your back to remain strong and provide back pain relief.